epfl-vlsc/memoro/README.md

 [CompilerRT](https://github.com/epfl-vlsc/compiler-rt)

 These repos should default to branch r40\_dev (Memoro is based off of LLVM release\_40).
 Optionally compile with libcxx and libcxxabi.
+If this does not work, use branch memoro_80.

 ## Building the Visusalizer C++ lib